Israeli top court hears case on Netanyahu’s political future

-The court is not expected to hand down an immediate ruling and may ask for a full panel of the court to convene on the matter.
+The court did not hand down an immediate ruling and may ask for a full panel of the court to convene on the matter.
 Either way, it was wading into uncharted territory.

 The hearing comes as Netanyahu appears poised to seek immunity from the corruption charges against him, delaying the prospect of a trial until the elections when he hopes to have a parliamentary majority coalition that will shield him from prosecution.